AlgoTradingHub/theplatform-book/source/platformforpython.md

 >>> list(sieve.primerange(20, 40))
 [23, 29, 31, 37]
 ```
-There is no biultin function for identifying prime numbers in O:
+There is no built-in function for identifying prime numbers in O:

 ```o
 range:{x+til y-x-1}